OpenSwitchNOS/openswitch-ops/docs/AAA_user_guide.md

 - Configuring the SSH authentication method.

 This feature currently supports user authentication based on user name and password.
+IEEE 802.1X Port Based Network Access Control is not supported on data ports.

 ## How to use the feature
 ### Scenario 1